mandiant/capa/doc/installation.md

 If you'd like to review and modify the capa source code, you'll need to check it out from GitHub and install it locally.
 By following these instructions, you'll maintain a local directory of source code that you can modify and run easily.

 ### 1. Check out source code
 Next, clone the capa git repository.
-We use submodules to separate code, rules, and test data.
-See below to get all data at once.
+We use submodules to separate [code](https://github.com/fireeye/capa), [rules](https://github.com/fireeye/capa-rules), and [test data](https://github.com/fireeye/capa-testfiles).
+To clone everything use the `--recurse-submodules` option:
+- `$ git clone --recurse-submodules https://github.com/fireeye/capa.git /local/path/to/src` (HTTPS)
+- `$ git clone --recurse-submodules git@github.com:fireeye/capa.git /local/path/to/src` (SSH)

 To only get the source code and our provided rules (common), follow these steps:
 - clone repository
   - `$ git clone https://github.com/fireeye/capa.git /local/path/to/src` (HTTPS)
   - `$ git clone git@github.com:fireeye/capa.git /local/path/to/src` (SSH)
 - `$ cd /local/path/to/src`
-- `$ git submodule init`
 - `$ git submodule update rules`

-#### capa-testfiles
-The [capa-testfiles](https://github.com/fireeye/capa-testfiles) repository (`/local/path/to/src/tests/data`) contains a large collection of malware and benign test files. *In most cases you will not need to check it out on your local system.*

-To update the testfiles you can use the following command:
-- `$ git submodule update tests/data`

-To get all data at once use the `--recurse-submodules` option:

-- `$ git clone --recurse-submodules https://github.com/fireeye/capa.git /local/path/to/src` (HTTPS)
-- `$ git clone --recurse-submodules git@github.com:fireeye/capa.git /local/path/to/src` (SSH)

 ### 2. Install the local source code
 Use `pip` to install the source code in "editable" mode.
 This means that Python will load the capa module from the local directory rather than copying it to `site-packages` or `dist-packages`.
 This is good because it is easy to modify files and see the effects reflected immediately.
 But, be careful not to remove this directory unless uninstalling capa.

 `$ pip install -e /local/path/to/src`

-You'll find that the `capa.exe` (Windows) or `capa` (Linux) executables in your path now invoke the capa binary from this directory.
+You'll find that the `capa.exe` (Windows) or `capa` (Linux/MacOS) executables in your path now invoke the capa binary from this directory.

 We use the following tools to ensure consistent code style and formatting:
   - [black](https://github.com/psf/black) code formatter, with `-l 120`